-Moving up the network stack we have MetaMux, a hybrid multi-layer switch with 4 nanosecond packet-aware layer 1 switching and around 100 nanosecond layer 2 and 3 aggregration and filtering.
+Moving up the network stack we have MetaMux, a hybrid multi-layer switch with 5 nanosecond packet-aware layer 1 switching, around 56 nanosecond layer 2 and 3 aggregration and 95 nanosecond filtering.
 This approach provides neglible latency where possible and the fastest multiplexing when required.

 Following on its coat tails are niche networking products that leverage the maturity of the core while solving specific problems with the highest performance.

 - With a latency of around 4 nanoseconds and virtually no jitter, MetaConnect replaces ad-hoc fiber splitters, taps, media converters and much slower switches to simplify your network while being virtually undetectable.
 It replicates information such as market data from 1 to many ports in 4ns and can be applied to a wide range of other use cases;

 - Lowers operating cost by replacing high cost fiber with low cost passive direct-attached copper and through the flexible use of inexpensive SFP+ modules;